harryjubb/arpeggio/README.md

 The `clean_pdb.py` script in https://github.com/harryjubb/pdbtools resolves a number of common errors; if your structure doesn't work, try using that first before trying Arpeggio on the cleaned structure.

+### My results don't match the output of the web server, what's happening?

+In order to prevent errors from BioPython/OpenBabel (described above) causing Arpeggio to fail, the web server preprocesses input PDB files before running Arpeggio.
+The `clean_pdb.py` script in https://github.com/harryjubb/pdbtools is used to resolve a number of common errors.

+Please also be aware that changing command line options may also result in differences from the web server's output.
+Arpeggio is run on the web server with the `-wh` option, and an optional selection.

 ## Output Files

 ### `*.ari`